 5. Limit credit card use

-credit cards each month an amount that you are able to pay off when the monthly statement arrives in the mail.
+Pay off your credit card balance each month when the monthly statement arrives in the mail.
 You don’t want to let the balance carry over month to month because most credit cards have high interest rates that compound daily.
-Paying only a minimum payment toward your spending will take years (maybe even decades) to pay off.
+If you only make the minimum payment toward your credit card debt, it could take years (maybe even decades) to pay off.

 6. Use cash when possible

-After creating a budget, it is easy to see how much money is left over each month that is considered expendable.
-Obviously, by using cash, it is impossible to overspend.
-Once the cash that you have set aside for the month is gone, the spending stops.
+If you struggle to keep to your budget, consider only using cash.
+When using cash, it’s impossible to spend more than you have.
+Once the money that you have set aside for the month is gone, the spending stops.
 For instance, if you have budgeted $100 from each paycheck to go towards groceries, only take $100 with you to the store.

 8. Budget for unexpected costs

-- Emergency Fund — it is suggested that you have at least six-months salary set aside in case of a life emergency, such as an accident or the loss of a job.
-These funds can help get you through if something were to unexpectedly happen.
-You will still be able to pay your monthly bills, even if there isn’t any current income coming in.
+The rule of thumb is to have enough money to cover your living expenses for three to six months in case of a life emergency, such as an accident or the loss of a job.
+These funds can help get you through if something were to happen unexpectedly.

 9. Save for the future

-- Retirement account — if your employer offers a 401k or other similar retirement plan, you should contribute the maximum matching level.
-For example, if you employer matches up to 4%, that is the level to which you want to minimally contribute, otherwise, you are turning down “free” money.
+Once you build your emergency fund start investing as much as you can in tax-efficient retirement accounts.
+If your employer offers a 401k or other similar retirement plan, you should contribute the maximum matching level.
+For example, if your employer matches up to 4% of your paycheck, make sure you contribute at least that much.
+Otherwise, you are turning down “free” money.

 10. Review your budget periodically